SAISD Mobile App

 The mission of Woodlawn Academy is to serve our community by developing inquiring, knowledgeable, life-long learners by providing a rigorous environment for learning.
 We will diversify the curriculum to foster caring, compassionate, globally minded students who have an awareness of their impact on others.
 We will help our students collaborate to create a better, more peaceful world and culture through understanding and respect.

 The purpose of assessment is to improve classroom instruction, modify/establish appropriate programs for students, promote student growth, and recognize student accomplishments.
+We commit to enhancing student knowledge of content, development of ATL skills and the Learner Profile through continuous assessment and feedback in these areas.
+With valid assessment data, we will be better informed and equipped to deliver rigorous expectations.

 Types of Assessments: